-Gain when applied to antennas is a measure of how the antenna radiates and focuses the energy received into free space.
-Much like a flashlight focuses light from a bulb into a specific direction, antennas can focus RF energy into specific directions.
+Gain when applied to antennas is a measure of how the antenna radiates and focuses energy into free space.
+Much like a flashlight focuses light from a bulb in a specific direction, antennas focus RF energy into specific directions.
 Gain in this sense refers to an increase in energy in one direction over others.